In Ontario, the Child, Youth and Family Services Act (“CYFSA”) is the law that supports the best interests, protection and well-being of children.

 Removing the Child

 The CAS can remove, or apprehend, your child from the home if it has decided that your child is in need of protection and there is no other way to keep your child safe.
-If this happens, get legal advice right away.

 The CAS must go to court within five days of removing a child from the home.
 This is called the first appearance of the child protection hearing.